mitojala/test/docs/intro/citymodel.md

     + View 8 → another camera view, displays image that is best for placing an edge or corner of the model (“detail view”), updated when a building modification tool is used to select an edge or corner

 ![checkBuildModels2](imgBuild/screenshot22.png)

+:) The set up in place, we can start to check and correct our models!